Who We Are

 Delta has over the decades delivered many programs and services including Youth Leadership, Black Youth in Transition, Settlement Services, and much more with the unifying overall objective of enhancing the capacity of the communities it serves

 Delta Family Resource Centre is a community organization serving priority neighborhoods in Northwest Toronto.
-Our catchment area is Humber Summit, Humbermede, Jamestown, Mt.
-Olive, and Beaumond Heights all NIA communities in Toronto’s North West.
+Our catchment area stretches from Steeles in the North, Highway 27 in the West, Keele in the East, and the Humber River; Delta Family also serves Black communities from the GTA.
+This includes areas such as, Humber Summit, Humbermede, Jamestown, Mt.
+Olive, Beaumond Heights, and all NIA communities in Toronto’s North West.

 All neighborhoods experience high levels of poverty, are isolated and under-served communities, as identified by the Urban Hearts research carried out by St. Michaels hospital and the City’s TSNS initiative.
 Residents include many immigrants and newcomers from South Asia, West Asia, Latin America, Vietnam, the Caribbean, and Africa.